 Well, there is no fixed way you can go.
 We would like to suggest that you get as good an artist education as you can.
-So you get a very good artistic base to work from.
-After that, you will have to find a Tattoo Artist, who will take you on as an apprentice - and that may be the hardest part.
-And do realize that all tattooists are different and work different.
-So do try to find one that is good and thorough.
+So, you get a very good artistic base to work from.
+After that, you will have to find a Tattoo Artist, who will take you on as an apprentice - and that might be the hardest part.
+You should realize that all tattooists are different and work differently.
+So, try to find one that is good and thorough.

 We have had many questions like: "can you recommend me a tattooist near where I live?".

 No. To give a short answer.
-We do not know all "local" tattooists.
-And besides all tattooists work differently.
-And not everyone is what we would call an Artist.
+We do not know all "local" tattooists and besides that all tattooists work differently.
+Not everyone is what we would call an Artist.
 We know that WE do the things as thoroughly and carefully as possible.
 But we will not be responsible for how others work.
-Besides we have our own style.
-And we will not be responsible for how others express themselves.
+Besides, we have our own style and we will not be responsible for how others express themselves.
 By far the most of what is being made in the world of tattoo, is mere copying.
 You can find exactly the same designs in all the shops.
-Of course there are exceptions, and some who also work carefully and originally.
+Of course, there are exceptions, and some who also work carefully and originally.

 Remember that you will have the tattoo with you for the rest of your life.
 So it will pay to be just a little thorough before you decide to have one done.

 If you don't care what you get - probably it does not matter so much - but for everybody else we suggest you take your time, and don't rush.